deeplearning4j/deeplearning4j/programmingguide/dl4j_intro.md

      artifactId: nd4j-cuda-7.5
      version: 0.9.1

-Either Cuda 7.5 or 8.0 can be used to swap CPU's for GPU's.
+Either Cuda 7.5 or 8.0 can be used to swap CPUs for GPUs.

 # <a name="component">DeepLearning4J Components</a>